SarthakSKumar/Intro-to-Git-and-Github-workshop/Participants/README.md

 </p>

 ## 📤 Contributing to the Repository
-We are so glad that you are interested in contributing to the this project.
+We are so glad that you are interested in contributing to this repo.
 We only have a couple of rules and we hope you enjoy the process :)

 ### Contributing Rules